yojimboking/jimbocore/_articles/Writing with Exocore Syntax.md

 Don't use whitespace in your filenames— instead, name-them-like-this.
 This way, titles are easily converted to URLs and the back end of the Exocore remains happy.
 This of course applies only to filenames, and you may title your posts how you wish.

-[^1]: This is the first footnote.
-Note the return button:

-[^2]: For longer footnotes, you may want to use multiple paragraphs.

-    Indent paragraphs to include them in the footnote.

-[^named-footnote]: This footnote has the name 'named-footnote'. it's still numbered and appears in sequence the same way the others do, but naming it might help you manage a document with many footnotes when dealing with your local markdown.

 ---